awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 # Creating a Job Posting Site using Amazon Redshift and Amazon Translation Services

 You can create a web application that stores and queries data by using the Amazon Redshift service and the Amazon Redshift Java API V2.
 To interact with an Amazon Redshift table, you can use a [software.amazon.awssdk.services.redshiftdata.RedshiftDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/RedshiftDataClient.html).
-The application created in this AWS tutorial is a job posting web application that lets an employer, an administrator, or human resources staff alert current employees or the public about an immediate or future job opening within a company.
+The application created in this AWS tutorial is a job posting web application that lets an employer, an administrator, or human resources staff alert employees or the public about a job opening within a company.
 The data is stored in a Redshift table named **blog**, as shown in this illustration.

 ![AWS Tracking Application](images/Redshift.png)